tawasta/event/website_event_waiting_list/README.rst

   (sent immediately when someone joins the waiting list) and "Event:
   Waiting List Open Seats" (sent immediately once a seat frees up for an eligible waiting attendee).
+* Both scheduler entries are enforced, not just offered: whenever ``waiting_list`` is turned on for an event - through its event type, directly on the event, via the API, or on an existing event that had it enabled before this was added (backfilled once on install/upgrade by this module's ``post_init_hook``) - ``EventEvent._ensure_waiting_list_mail_schedulers`` creates whichever of the two is missing, using the default templates above.
+An event can never end up with the waiting list on and no mail configured, which used to (before this) either send nothing or, worse, crash outright when a registration tried to join with no scheduler to notify it through.
+A scheduler that was intentionally customised (a different template, wording, timing) is left untouched - only a genuinely missing ``interval_type`` gets created.
+* A waiting-list registration is created directly in the ``wait`` state (in ``vals``, before the row is inserted) rather than created normally and moved to ``wait`` right afterwards.
+This matters regardless of whether the mail scheduler above exists: core's own ``event.registration.create()`` calls ``_update_mail_schedulers()`` on the freshly inserted rows while still inside that same call, and that method emails the normal "you're registered" (``after_sub``) confirmation to anything it finds in the ``open`` state - which is what every registration defaults to unless told otherwise.
+Moving the state to ``wait`` only afterwards, through a follow-up write, meant that wrong confirmation had already been sent by the time this module got a chance to correct it.

 Usage
 =====